6 Signs You're Afraid Of Commitment, Even If You Really Like Someone

 The funny thing was, I often really liked the people I had trouble committing to.
 But I'd end up going after relationships I knew had a rapidly approaching end date, or that I knew wouldn't have the pressures of turning serious.
 I spoke to Dr. Gary Brown, a prominent relationship expert in Los Angeles who works with singles and couples, to get clear on what the signs you might be afraid of commitment look like in reality.

 1. You Stick To Hookups

-Are you super comfortable making out naked in a bed with Josh, but horrified when he asks you to grab breakfast the next morning?
+Are you super comfortable making out naked in a bed with someone, but horrified when they ask you to grab breakfast the next morning?
 Or worse, to go see a movie on Friday?
 A pretty obvious sign that you're afraid of commitment is if "you avoid altogether and only engage in casual hookups," says Dr. Brown.
 Makes perfect sense.
 If it's not just a post-breakup phase, you might be avoiding something.

 2. Your Friends Notice It

 You are probably exhibiting a pattern of commitment-phobia if "you find that your friends are asking, 'He (or she) was a great match for you?
 Why did you let [them] go?," says Dr. Brown.
 And if you do notice that you tend to veer away from commitment and want to change that habit, "it's probably a good time to talk to family and friends about their perspectives on why this may be," adds Dr. Brown.

 This may sound silly, but if "you spend your time trying to justify why relationships aren't good" you're probably afraid of them, says Dr. Brown.
 It's the ultimate form of negging: you're negging commitment, and maybe that's because you actually want it.